 Team alphawhale recently announced we’re on a quest to become B Corp certified, with our mission of Cleverness with Impact.
-We’ve been taking inspiration from some local and international brands, whose campaigns made a meaningful impact due to their sense of purpose.
+We’ve been taking inspiration from some local and international brands and charities rivaling these corporations, whose campaigns made a meaningful impact due to their sense of purpose.

 Check out some of the crew’s favourite campaigns demonstrating these values:

 WWF introduced this straightfoward yet striking campaign in March 2021 for World Wildlife Day.
 This campaign has a simple concept, what would a world without nature look like for their iconic logos.
 Partnering up with brands, sport franchises and NGOs such as Wolverhampton Wolves FC, Hootsuite and GymShark, uniting under the common cause of highlighting the horrific loss of biodiversity.

 Since the inception of WWF almost 70 years ago, their irreplaceable Panda logo has been visualised in all ads making this campaign one of a kind.
 The simplicity of this campaign is what we want to illustrate, that something so obvious can create such an impactful moment and meaning.

 Whilst this campaign can be critiqued for allowing opportunity for companies to join in to virtue signal, the statistics speak for themselves on the impact it created.
 In 2022, the Campaign was adopted by 330 Brand Accounts and over 900 million impressions across all media.